 Work can be performed under a telework regime.
 As a rule, the telework regime, either permanent or temporary, depends on a written agreement, which may be included in the original employment contract or in an autonomous document.
 If the offer comes from the employer, the employee is free to refuse.
 If the telework proposal comes from the employee, it can only be refused by the employer in writing, stating the grounds for refusal.

-Under specific circumstances, employees with children up to 3 or up to 8 years of age have the right to work under a telework regime.
+Under the following circumstances, and provided the telework regime is compatible, the following employees have the right to work under a telework regime: